BayashiPascal/WebBuilder/README.md

 * Passing data from PHP to JS.
 * Image uploader on the server.
 * Restricted access through login.
+* Editor for data in a MySQL DB.

 To setup a minimal webpage based on WebBuilder:
 * Copy the files in this repo